ga-wdi-lessons/react-continued/readme.md

 >  "In React, inline styles are not specified as a string.
 Instead they are specified with an object whose key is the camelCased version of the style name, and whose value is the style's value, usually a string"

-However, this kind of rethinking the wheel, feels like a step backwards for a lot of designers and developers who cringe at the notion of inline styles.
+However, this kind of rethinking the wheel feels like a step backwards for a lot of designers and developers who cringe at the notion of inline styles.
 For them, they choose to build React apps through a more traditional flow of adding ids and classes and then targeting elements via external stylesheets.

-Also, via webpack and other custom loaders, it is possible to use many third-party libraries or processors such as SASS, LESS, and Post-CSS.
+Also, via Webpack and other custom loaders, it is possible to use many third-party libraries or processors such as SASS, LESS, and Post-CSS.

 Interesting to note, this problem has not been universally solved, and thus the debate will most likely continue to rage on until [somebody](https://medium.com/@jviereck/modularise-css-the-react-way-1e817b317b04#.61qgjgdu3) figures it out.
-Therefore, its often lead to a team decision when choosing the best option for the application.
+Therefore, its often left to a team decision when choosing the best option for the application.

 > Interested in learning more?
 Check out some excellent [blog posts](http://jamesknelson.com/why-you-shouldnt-style-with-javascript/) on the [subject](http://stackoverflow.com/questions/26882177/react-js-inline-style-best-practices) from the [front-end community](https://css-tricks.com/the-debate-around-do-we-even-need-css-anymore/)